mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 ## #46 - Random Food ([link](https://youtu.be/so_YhJk34FU))

-* :x: Bugfix: when spawning hallway monsters ensure the tile is also a floor tile
+* :x: Bugfix: when spawning hallway mobs ensure the tile is also a floor tile
   * To ensure they don't spawn on important locations like the stairs
-* Code tweak to `decorateRooms`:
+* :x: Code tweak to `decorateRooms`:
   * First decoration function should be vases
   * Only randomize the next room decoration type to use at the end of the loop
   * This guarantees at least 1 vase room per level
-* Code tweak to destroying vases:
+* :x: Code tweak to destroying vases:
   * Destroying a vase should spawn a debris floor tile instead of a regular floor tile
-* Code to randomize food names:
+* :x: Code to randomize food names:
   * Replace the names for the items "Food 1" through "Food 6"
   * With randomly generate ones:
     * Pick a random adjective, e.g. yellow, marinated, cheesy, zesty, etc.
     * Pick a random food noun, e.g. Jerky, Mett, Calzone, Chops, etc.
     * Combine them separated with a space
-* Code some of the new item effects in the eat function:
+* :x: Code some of the new item effects in the eat function:
   * Heal should already be done
   * Do these now:
     * Heal a lot: